Overview

 Can I export my data?

-Yes — use the Export button on the Dashboard.
+Yes — use the Export button on the Dashboard to download CSV or JSON.
 The Configuration page also has an Export option for your Claude Code config.
-More export formats are planned.

 How do I update ClaudeSavvy?